inway/mojo-rabbitmq-client/README.md

 # SUPPORTED QUERY PARAMETERS

-There's no formal specification, nevertheless a list of common parameters recognized by officaly supported RabbitMQ clients is maintaned here:
+There's no formal specification, nevertheless a list of common parameters recognized by officially supported RabbitMQ clients is maintained here:
 [https://www.rabbitmq.com/uri-query-parameters.html](https://www.rabbitmq.com/uri-query-parameters.html).

 Some shortcuts are also supported, you'll find them in parenthesis.